its-webhosting/umich-oidc-login/docs/building.md

 Edit `composer.json`, manually look up the newest version of each package, check the changelog for each package, and edit the file to have the desired version.

-NOTE: specifying `"paragonie/constant_time_encoding": "^2.7.0",` forces PHP 7.3 compatibility for `phpseclib`.
+NOTE: specifying `"paragonie/constant_time_encoding": "^2.8.2",` forces PHP 7.3 compatibility for `phpseclib`.
 This dependency should be removed when we drop support for PHP 7.x.
-As of June 2025, 2.7 was the latest minor release for 2.x.
+As of October 2025, 2.8.2 was the latest minor release for 2.x.

 ### Update NodeJS dependencies